Rotator cuff injury

 3. Manual therapy: This involves procedures in which a physiotherapist uses their hands to move and manipulate the soft tissues and shoulder joint in an effort to ease discomfort and increase mobility.

-4. Modalities: These include physical treatments like ice or heat therapy, ultrasound, also electrical stimulation that can assist relieve pain and inflammation.
+4. Modalities: These include physical treatments like ice or heat therapy, ultrasound, also electrical stimulation that can assist in relieving pain and inflammation.

 5. Posture correction: Poor posture also can cause injury to the rotator cuff.
 A physiotherapist can train you how to correct your posture to reduce your risk of injury.